sagemathinc/cocalc-doc/source/billing.rst

 Do you offer **academic discounts**?
 ---------------------------------------

-Our course subscriptions are for academic use, and are already significantly discounted from the standard plans.
+Our course subscriptions are for academic use and are already significantly discounted from the standard plans.
-Please compare our monthly plans with the 4 month course plans.
+Please compare our monthly plans running for 4 months with a 4 month course plan.
-For example, giving {faq_academic_students} students better member hosting and internet access would require subscribing to {faq_academic_nb_standard} "standard plans" for 4 months amounting to ${faq_academic_full}.

-**How many upgrades** do I need for student courses?
+**Which upgrade scheme** do I need for student courses?
 -------------------------------------------------------

 Any upgrades you purchase and distribute to student projects are added on top of the "free quotas".